 - Payment to an online pharmacy does not apply toward your Medicare Part D cost sharing, if you have a Medicare Part D plan.

-- Some websites may be fraudulent.
+- Some websites may be fraudulent and may not be a pharmacy.

 Medicare Low-Income Subsidy (LIS) Program (also known as "Extra Help")